 Here’s Izzah’s recipe for lachha paratha.
 Should we all be this lucky to have friends like her.

 Lachha Paratha (Layered Flatbread)

-- 2 cups atta flour (durum wheat flour), plus more for dusting
+- 2 cups atta durum wheat flour, plus more for dusting

-- Combine the atta flour and salt in the bowl of a stand mixer, fitted with a dough attachment.
+- Combine the atta and salt in the bowl of a stand mixer fitted with a dough attachment.

-- Turn on the mixer to medium speed to start mixing the atta and salt.
-Slowly add in 1 cup of water, letting the water mix with the dough before adding more.
-If the dough seems dry, add the additional 2 tbsp of water.
-If it seems a little too wet, dust it with a little more atta flour.
+- Turn the mixer on to medium speed to start mixing.
+Slowly add in 1 cup of water, letting it mix with the dough before adding more.
+If the dough seems dry, add the additional 2 tablespoon of water.
+If it seems too wet, dust it with a little more atta.

 - Continue to knead on medium speed until a smooth, dry, and flexible ball of dough forms.
 It should start wrapping itself around the dough attachment.

 - Remove the dough, place in an airtight container, and refrigerate until ready to use.
 (It is nice, but not necessary, to let the dough rest for 10-15 minutes to allow the gluten to develop.
 It makes it easier to handle.)